bluz71/bluz71.github.io/_posts/2018-06-20-digital-privacy-tips.md

 exploit it as happened to [John Podesta in 2016](https://en.wikipedia.org/wiki/Podesta_emails).

-One issue is that some users never delete their old emails from their provider's system.
+Some users never delete their old emails from their provider's system.
 In John Podesta's case that was 60,000 emails and a world of hurt.
 Please consider deleting old emails, how often do you read emails from five years ago?

-Another note of caution, be careful what you say in email, only be prepared to write what you a comfortable with if, in the unlikely event, [Wikileaks](https://wikileaks.org/) were to publish it.
+Another note of caution, be careful what you say in email, only be prepared to write what you are comfortable with if, in the unlikely event, [Wikileaks](https://wikileaks.org/) were to publish it.

 When it comes to mass-surveillance systems the jurisdiction of the provider is